Connect your class to your community gallery

 Tours run for 45 to 60 minutes, and are adapted to suit different year levels, curriculum requirements and student needs.

 Browse our Excursions ideas below then book your preferred day and time.

 Our response to art is informed by the ways artists apply techniques, materials, processes and technologies, and the way it is displayed.
 It is also reliant on what the viewer brings to the experience.
 This guided inquiry assists students to carefully examine artists’ use of colour, texture, shape, material, scale to form considered judgements.
 This program may include a Visual Thinking Strategies conversation.

 Recommended for Early to Middle Years, EAL students and those new to gallery spaces

 Incinerator Gallery tailor engaging tours that enhance the key knowledge required in the VCE Study Designs for visual arts subjects.

-This program addresses key knowledge required for VCE Studio Arts Unit 4 Outcome 3
+This program addresses key knowledge required for VCE Art Making and Exhibiting Unit 2 Outcome 1